IlyaOrson/CyberDreamcatcher/README.md

 ### Graph layout

-Quickly visualize the graph layout setup in the cage 2 challenge scenario file, and the graph observations received by a random GAT policy.
+Quickly visualise the graph layout setup in the cage 2 challenge scenario file, and the graph observations received by a random GAT policy.

 ```bash